Outdoor Programs: Get Involved!

 Become an instructor with Fish and Wildlife’s Hunter Education Program.

 Our Hunter Education Unit is looking for New Jersey’s best sportsmen and sportswomen to become instructors at locations where students take the test and field course after first having completed the home study portion.
-A minimum of six weekend days each year are required.

 Call (856) 629-0552